-Do not exceed the GVWR or the GAWR specified on the Safety Compliance Certification Label.
+Do not exceed the GVWR or the GAWR specified on the certification label.

 Towing trailers beyond the maximum recommended gross trailer weight could result in engine damage, transmission/axle damage, structural damage, loss of control, and personal injury.

 Preparing to tow